Master of Laws by dissertation

 Candidates for the LLD may qualify for admission if they have produced a substantial and original body of work that has already been published.
 The work must be of such a quality as to establish the candidate as the leading authority in the field.

-- An advert detailing the areas of specialisation available in 2018 is available here
+- An advert detailing the areas of specialisation available in 2019 will be published shortly.

 The following documentation should be submitted online